-The main rounding marks will be orange or yellow inflatable marks.
-The windward mark will be a cylindrical mark.
-The offset mark, if used, will be an orange or yellow mark, smaller than the windward mark and a different shape.
-The start mark will be a striped inflatable mark.
-The finish mark may be the start mark or another recognisable mark laid close to the committee boat.
+- 9.1 The main rounding marks will be orange or yellow inflatable marks.
+In a windward-leeward course, the offset mark, if used, will be a smaller ball-type mark. - 9.2 The start mark may be a striped inflatable mark.
+The finish mark may be the start mark or a separate pin mark.
+If both marks are in the water, the pin mark is the finish mark.